Best Things To Do In Zermatt

 7 / Stroll through Zermatt’s old Town

-To finish the day in Zermatt, it is always nice to stroll through the old town of Zermatt.
+To finish the day in Zermatt Switzerland, it is always nice to stroll through the old town of Zermatt.
 Look for the street where the “Mazots” are nestled one next to the other, where one can imagine history and stories floating amongst these traditional Valaisanne houses.

 Some of these old Mazots have been transformed into beautiful holiday accommodation combining old and new within tasteful renovations.